Avaceratops: Discovery and naming

 The fossil was formally named and described by Dodson in 1986, as the type species Avaceratops lammersi.
 It was the first ceratopsid named since Pachyrhinosaurus in 1950.
 The genus was named after Ava Cole, Eddie's wife.
 The specific epithet honors the Lammers family.
 In 1990 George Olshevsky emended the name to A. lammersorum, with the specific name in the genitive plural because it referred to several people.
 However, Dodson objected against this change, arguing the genitive singular might also refer to a single family name.
 In 1990 Thomas Lehman renamed A. lammersi into Monoclonius lammersi.
 This alternative name has found no acceptance.

 The holotype, ANSP 15800, consists of a partial skeleton containing the lower skull, a left lower jaw, vertebrae, a complete shoulder girdle and most elements of forelimbs and hindlimbs.
-The type specimen might represent a juvenile or a subadult individual, Dodson in 1986 being inclined to consider it almost fully grown.
+The type specimen might represent a juvenile or a subadult individual.
+While Dodson in 1986 was inclined to consider it almost fully grown, a 2019 histological analysis concluded that the animal was still experiencing the kind of rapid growth that would be expected from a centrosaurine in its first few years of life.
 Kenneth Carpenter made a reconstruction of the skull, a cast of which was by Leroy Glenn combined with restored parts of the postcranial skeleton to create a mount that in 1986 was displayed in the Academy of Natural Sciences in Philadelphia; a copy of this skeletal mount was donated to the Upper Musselshell Valley Historical Museum in Harlowton.